-The Library is happy not only to help you search and find material for your research, but also to help you find effective workflows in managing your research.
+In addition to helping you find materials for your projects, the library can help you find effective workflows for managing your research.

-When you're ready to write your paper or create your project, it's crucial that you correctly cite, or document, all of the research that has contributed to your original work.
+When you’re ready to write your paper or create your project, it’s crucial that you correctly cite all of the research that has contributed to your original work.
 There are a number of different formats for correctly listing your citations in-text and as a works cited (MLA, Chicago, APA, etc).
-The library provides resources to help you with these different styles of citations.
-And Research Librarians can also help you figure out correct citation formatting.
+The library provides resources to help you with these different citation styles.
+Research Librarians can also help you figure out correct citation formatting.

-Each tool has its strengths and weaknesses -- click each for more details.
+Each tool has its strengths and weaknesses–check out our Citation Management subject guide for more information.
 Feel free to try either or both on your own and see which you prefer.
-If you need more help or if you would like a training overview, just contact a Research Liaison.
+If you need more help or if you would like a training overview, just contact a Research Librarian.